gfrison/gfrison.github.io/_patents/natural-language-data-programming-combinatorial.md

 dish schwarzwälder  course -> dessert   price -> 9.00  rating -> 5 origin -> german
 ```

-The restaurant needs to create different combinations of menus all consistent with their origin and with only one dish per course:
+The restaurant needs to create different combinations of menus consistent with their origin and with only one dish per course:
 ```
 menu dish -|1_Origin, 1#Course| dish Dish course -> Course origin -> Origin
 ```

 The rule above differs from its canonical implication (syntax: `CLAIM -| PREMISE`) by injecting special information regarding the generation of possible combinations.
-In particular, the variables of `Origin` and `Course` are interested in this phase: the `Origin` has a Partition constraint, while the `Course` is constrained in its Repetition.
-This generator definition (`1_Origin, 1#Course`) could be translated as:
+In particular, the variables of `Origin` and `Course` are interested in this phase: the `Origin` has a **Partition** constraint, while the `Course` is constrained in its **Repetition**.
+This generator (`1_Origin, 1#Course`) could be translated as:
 > take only 1 origin and 1 repetition of unique courses, at time for each solution.

 | Solution 1 |             | Solution 2   |             |